EMET7001#

 • Latest version of the notes a day before the lecture

-• check for the updates in the morning
+• check for the updates in the morning of the day of the lecture

 Course convener and lecturer#